P. Solomon Raj: Pastor

 Although Raj began his career as a teacher, he soon became a pastor of the Andhra Evangelical Lutheran Church Society serving as a chaplain of the AELC-Andhra Christian College, Guntur serving during 1956–1959.
 He then served at the Lutheran Theological College, Rajahmundry for a year, 1959–1960.

 Administrator

-In 1960, on the invitation of the National Council of Churches in India (NCCI), he took up the directorship of the Department for Audio-Visual education and served in Nagpur, the headquarters of the NCCI from 1960–1968.
+In 1960, on the invitation of the National Council of Churches in India (NCCI), he took up the directorship of the Department for Audio-Visual education and served in Nagpur, the headquarters of the NCCI from 1960 to 1968.
 In 1968, he moved to Vijayawada to take up a role as director of the radio station, Suvartha Vani, a multimedia project of the Andhra Pradesh Council of Churches in partnership with Canadian Baptist Ministries, Andhra Evangelical Lutheran Church and Church of South India, serving during the period 1968–1978.
 K. L. Richardson writes that Rev. P. Solomon Raj of the AELC who had rich experience in radio evangelism also served in the programme of Suvartha Vani.

 Professor

-Raj took up professorship and lectured at the Selly Oak Colleges, Birmingham, from 1978–1983, where he taught communication.
+Raj took up professorship and lectured at the Selly Oak Colleges, Birmingham, from 1978 to 1983, where he taught communication.
 Raj was visiting lecturer in the United States of America during 1984–1985.